uncaughtxcptn/rbjs/readme.md

 Thanks for wanting to contribute to this project!
 Please follow these steps:

+1. Open an issue in this repository about the contribution to be made
-1. Fork and clone this repository
+2. Fork and clone this repository
-2. Install dependencies (`npm install`)
+3. Install dependencies (`npm install`)
-3. Add your contributions ❤️
+4. Add your contributions ❤️
-4. Write tests for your added contributions
+5. Write tests for your added contributions
-5. Open a pull request to this repository
+6. Open a pull request to this repository

 ## License